 Journaling is a wonderful way for kids to get practice writing and spend time in self-reflection.
 A gratitude journal means they are specifically writing about what they are thankful for.
 To start this habit with your kiddos, give each child a journal (or a printed packet) with space to write one thing he or she is grateful for every day, week, or month.
-Then, spend just a few minutes every day, week, or month to give kids time to think and write their one thing (or more if they want!).
-This activity will help kids think about the good things in their lives, and takes a very short amount of time, and gets them into the habit of practicing gratitude on a regular basis.
+Then, spend just a few minutes every day, week, or month for your kids to think and write their one thing (or more if they want!).
+This activity will help kids think about the good things in their lives, takes a very short amount of time, and gets them into the habit of practicing gratitude on a regular basis.

 5. Verbal Gratitude Exit Slip

 If you want a quick way to incorporate gratitude into your classroom, verbal exit slips are the way to go!
 Here’s what you do: At the end of the day (or before specials, or before recess, or before lunch, or whenever works for your schedule!), have each child tell you one thing for which they are grateful as they exit the room.
 This gets kids thinking about the positive parts of the day, instead of dwelling on the negative ones.

 Not only does this activity foster gratitude in elementary kids, but it also helps them with their letter writing skills (now that’s a win-win!).
 Have each child think of one person who has made a positive difference in his or her life.
 This person could be a parent, teacher, grandparent, coach, aunt, uncle, neighbor, or anyone else for whom the child feels grateful.
 Then, every kid writes a letter to that person expressing their gratitude.
 Finally, have your kids deliver the letters or put them in the mail (if possible

 Hopefully, these activities will help you encourage gratitude in your kiddos and start a positive habit in their lives!

 Looking for the printables to go with all of these activities?
 Get them here!